nrupeshsoni/OpenSeeker/README.md

   <img src="assets/teaser_benchmarks.png" alt="Benchmark Results" width="800"/>
 </div>

+## 📰 News

+- **2026.03.20** 📣 We have a new batch of higher-quality, more challenging data — contact us for more information.
+- **2026.03.17** 🚀 We open-sourced OpenSeeker-v1 (all data and models).
+Using **11.7K** training examples, we fine-tuned Qwen3-30B-A3B-Thinking-2507 and achieved scores of **48.4** on BrowseComp-ZH, **29.5** on BrowseComp, **74.0** on xbench-DeepSearch, and **59.4** on WideSearch.

+---

 ## Overview

-OpenSeeker is an open-source search agent system that democratizes access to frontier search capabilities by fully open-sourcing its training data.
-Using **11.7K** training examples, we fine-tuned Qwen3-30B-A3B-Thinking-2507 and achieved **48.4** on BrowseComp-ZH, **29.5** on BrowseComp，**74.0** on xbench-DeepSearch, and **59.4** on WideSearch.
-Our model even surpasses industrial competitors such as Tongyi DeepResearch on BrowseComp-ZH (**48.4%** vs. **46.7%**), despite Tongyi DeepResearch being trained with extensive continual pre-training, supervised fine-tuning, and reinforcement learning.
-This project enables researchers and developers to build, evaluate, and deploy advanced search agents for complex information-seeking tasks.
+OpenSeeker is an open-source search agent system that democratizes access to frontier search capabilities by fully open-sourcing its training data.This project enables researchers and developers to build, evaluate, and deploy advanced search agents for complex information-seeking tasks.

----

 ### 🌟 Key Achievement